apollographql/apollo-client/ROADMAP.md

 - If you already see an issue that interests you please add a 👍 or a comment so we can measure community interest.

 ---

-## 3.7

-- Release 3.7 will focus on adding support for the `@defer` directive & adding a new hook `useFragment`.
-See Github [3.7 Milestone](https://github.com/apollographql/apollo-client/milestone/28) for more details.

 ## 3.8